Poznan Greater Poland, Poland Travel Guide

 Poznań has a broad spectrum of accommodations, so every traveler finds a place.

-These are budget-friendly options, often near the Old The Central market area or the main train station.
+These are affordable-friendly options, often near the Old The Central market area or the main train station.
 Hostels suit backpackers and young travelers, with dormitories and private rooms.
 Common areas for socializing are often a feature.

 Three-star hotels have standard amenities, including attached bathrooms, Wi-Fi, and often a restaurant or breakfast.
 International chains like Ibis, Novotel, and Mercure, and local equivalents, deliver reliable comfort and service.